mossbanay/Psychology-3-4/Questions/Chapter11.md

 Skinner believed that positive reinforcement should be used where possible in place of punishment to encourage a change in behaviour.

 # Learning Activity 11.15

+Identify the operant conditioning process that is being illustrated in each of the following examples.
+Choose from positive reinforcement (PR), negative reinforcement (NR), positive punishment (PP), and negative punishment (NP).

+#### Write the initials of the correct responses in the space below.

+1. Positive reinforcement
+2. Negative reinforcement
+3. Positive punishment
+4. Positive punishment
+5. Negative reinforcement
+6. Positive punishment
+7. Negative punishment

 # Learning Activity 11.16
 # Learning Activity 11.17
 # Learning Activity 11.18